AshKyd/briscycle/site/bicycle-regulation/bikes-on-public-transport/index.md

 ---
 layout: page
 title: Bikes & Public Transport
-description: Bikes are permitted on some forms of public transport in Brisbane.
+description: Bikes and scooters are permitted on most forms of public transport in Brisbane.
 Find out when, where and the details about bikes on buses, trains, and ferries.
 icon: /bicycle-regulation/bikes-on-public-transport/aiga-rail-transportation.svg
 tags:
   - rules